fwhuesken/customSP500/readme.txt

 - config: same file in two places
 - automate dropdowns by launching script.js (doesn't work so far with flask), see manual.txt in static folder
 - rewrite main.py so that index dropdown value determines database pull without additional if statements for new baseline indexes
+- allow users to download selection as .csv (and upload it)

 **ETF**